audreyanne96/Portfolio/README.md

-# Portfolio
+# Audrey Arocha
-A summary of analytics projects I have accomplished
+This portfolio is a summary of the analytics projects I have accomplished and contributed to while pursuing my Master's Degree in Business Analytics.

 ---